isralduke/thatbook/21-ecclesiastes.md

 > <a name="1:11">1:11</a> No one remembers the former events,
 > nor will anyone remember the events that are yet to happen;
 > they will not be remembered by the future generations.

-> Futility of Secular Accomplishment
+### Futility of Secular Accomplishment

 > <a name="1:12">1:12</a> I, the Teacher, have been king over Israel in Jerusalem.
 > <a name="1:13">1:13</a> I decided to carefully and thoroughly examine
 > all that has been accomplished on earth.
 > I concluded: God has given people a burdensome task
 > that keeps them occupied.
 > <a name="1:14">1:14</a> I reflected on everything that is accomplished by man on earth,
-> and I concluded: Everything he has accomplished is futile—like chasing the wind!
+> and I concluded: Everything he has accomplished is futile — like chasing the wind!
 > <a name="1:15">1:15</a> What is bent cannot be straightened,
 > and what is missing cannot be supplied.